joreynajr/HiCnv/README.md

 ---

 **HiCnv** works on contact counts at the single restriction enzyme (RE) fragment level in order to leverage Hi-C data at its highest possible and native resolution.
 Briefly, HiCnv first computes 1D read coverage for each RE fragment, followed by normalization for GC content, mappability and fragment length, and by smoothing using kernel density estimation (KDE).
 KDE smoothed counts are divided into potential CNV segments using a Hidden Markov Model (HMM), and these segments are further processed for refinement of their breakpoint coordinates (segment ends) and assignment of their CNV labels.
+See our [paper](https://academic.oup.com/bioinformatics/article/34/2/338/4557186) for more details.

 The current version of this HiCnv uses Snakemake to facilitate deployment and improve reproducibility.
 Currently, HiCnv is setup to download SRA files followed by alignment with HiCPro and CNV analysis.